Our Lakes, Streams, and Rivers

 The Our Lakes, Streams, and Rivers program is a NOAA funded initiative designed to provide middle and high school teachers professional development and connect them to the aquatic education resources we have in the Rochester and Finger Lakes Region.
-It will support the adoption of meaningful watershed education experiences in aquatic science and stewardship and help to empower our youth to make meaningful impacts on our precious waters.
+It supports the adoption of meaningful watershed education experiences in aquatic science and stewardship and help to empower our youth to make positive impacts on our environment and precious waters.

-We are seeking teachers who will commit to participating in all elements of the project as we develop a community of educators who are prepared to address some of our most pressing environmental issues.
+We are seeking to build a community of educators who are prepared to address some of our most pressing environmental issues.

 Meaningful Watershed Educational Experience Training

-This teacher professional development will teach you about the Meaningful Watershed Educational Experiences (MWEE) framework and how you can connect it to your curriculum.
-The training will build your skills and knowledge to enable you to lead your class into the field to conduct aquatic scientific inquiry and stewardship at your school, around town, and/or with an educational provider.
+Teacher professional development teaches you about the Meaningful Watershed Educational Experiences (MWEE) framework and how teachers can connect it to your curriculum.
+The training builds skills and knowledge to enable teachers to lead your class into the field to conduct aquatic scientific inquiry and stewardship.

-- Learn the MWEE framework and how to integrate meaningful field study and stewardship
+- MWEE framework and how to integrate meaningful field study and stewardship

-- Learn how a MWEE can map to the Next Generation Science Standards
+- How the MWEE can map to the Next Generation Science Standards

-- Make connections to a wide variety of people, resources, and opportunities
+- Connections to a wide variety of people, resources, and opportunities

 - Environmental Education on the Erie Canal with a 3-hour cruise on the Sam Patch

 - Finger Lakes Institutes’ Stream Monitoring Network Program at Ganondagan State Historic Site